elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-main-differences-between-experimental-design-and-observational-studies-in-research-methodology.md

 url: /learn/psychology/questions/what-are-the-main-differences-between-experimental-design-and-observational-studies-in-research-methodology
 score: -1.0
 related_article1:
-    id: 165069
+    id: 165088
-    title: How do you define and classify independent and dependent variables in a research study?
+    title: >-
+        What strategies can be used to address sample size limitations in research?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-you-define-and-classify-independent-and-dependent-variables-in-a-research-study
+    url: /learn/psychology/questions/what-strategies-can-be-used-to-address-sample-size-limitations-in-research
 related_article2:
-    id: 165075
+    id: 165086
-    title: How is a p-value calculated, and why is it important in hypothesis testing?
+    title: >-
+        What is the significance of main effects in research, and how are they identified?
     subject: Psychology
-    url: /learn/psychology/questions/how-is-a-pvalue-calculated-and-why-is-it-important-in-hypothesis-testing
+    url: /learn/psychology/questions/what-is-the-significance-of-main-effects-in-research-and-how-are-they-identified
 related_article3:
-    id: 165070
+    id: 165079
-    title: What are the different measurement scales used for variables, and why is reliability and validity important?
+    title: >-
+        How do surveys and questionnaires differ from interviews and focus groups in data collection methods?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-different-measurement-scales-used-for-variables-and-why-is-reliability-and-validity-important
+    url: /learn/psychology/questions/how-do-surveys-and-questionnaires-differ-from-interviews-and-focus-groups-in-data-collection-methods
 related_article4:
-    id: 165079
+    id: 165067
-    title: How do surveys and questionnaires differ from interviews and focus groups in data collection methods?
+    title: >-
+        How does data cleaning contribute to data quality in statistical analysis?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-surveys-and-questionnaires-differ-from-interviews-and-focus-groups-in-data-collection-methods
+    url: /learn/psychology/questions/how-does-data-cleaning-contribute-to-data-quality-in-statistical-analysis
 related_article5:
-    id: 165081
+    id: 165069
-    title: What is the difference between qualitative and quantitative analysis in data interpretation?
+    title: >-
+        How do you define and classify independent and dependent variables in a research study?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-difference-between-qualitative-and-quantitative-analysis-in-data-interpretation
+    url: /learn/psychology/questions/how-do-you-define-and-classify-independent-and-dependent-variables-in-a-research-study
 ---

 &nbsp;